MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/17-secure-semantic-search.md

 The `LOCATION` value pins the model to a specific deployment and API version.
 If you change the deployment, you update the model object, not every caller's code.

+The model object exists, but right now any database user could call it.
+The next decision narrows that down to exactly the accounts that need it.

 ## Decision 4: Apply least-privilege role grants

 The role design calls for two principals, each granted exactly what it needs and no more.
 The grants look like this: